 - Toward the chewing surface of posterior teeth

 - The way the teeth fit together when both arches come together (occlude)

 Oral Biofilm/Microbial Plaque

 - Dense, nonmineralized mass of bacterial colonies in a gel-like matrix

 - Adheres to tooth and root surfaces and oral appliances.

 - All of the supporting structures of the teeth, including gingiva, periodontal ligament, cementum, and alveolar bone.

 - Maintaining health and function of the periodontium is probably the most significant factor in how long the dentition will last!

-- A slender instrument with a blunt or slightly bulbous end that is used to explore and often to measure the depth of the sulcus or pocket.
-Most probes have graduated millimeter markings.
-A little like a miniature ruler.
+- A slender instrument with a blunt or slightly bulbous end that is used to explore and measure the depth of the sulcus or pocket.

 Periodontal Probing Depths